 Keith Miller is a filmmaker, artist and curator based in Brooklyn.
-His most recent feature, Five Star, premiered at the . . .
+His most recent feature, Five Star, premiered . . .

-Born and raised in Japan, Eiko Otake is a New York-based, movement-based interdisciplinary artist and performer who, from 1972 until . . .
+Born and raised in Japan and a resident of New York since 1976, Eiko Otake is a movement-based, interdisciplinary . . .

 Annie has been teaching yoga in New York City since 1997.
 Annie's teaching style is influenced by a wide range . . .

-Steve Rinehart is a screenwriter, carpenter, and fiction writer.
-He is the author of the short story collection Kick in . . .
+Steven Rinehart is a screenwriter, ghostwriter, speechwriter, carpenter, and fiction writer.
+He was former President Bill Clinton’s speechwriter for . . .